jezdez/textmate-missingdrawer/Readme.markdown

     $ curl -Lo MissingDrawer.zip http://github.com/downloads/jezdez/textmate-missingdrawer/MissingDrawer_2010-08-20.zip; unzip MissingDrawer.zip; open MissingDrawer.tmplugin; rm -f MissingDrawer.zip

-Want a blue sidebar?
-Just run this:
+Rather like a white sidebar background color?
+Just run this (for white):

+    $ defaults write com.macromates.TextMate MDSideViewBgColor "1.0;1.0;1.0"

+or simply

-    $ defaults write com.macromates.TextMate MDBlueSidebar 1
+    $ defaults write com.macromates.TextMate MDSideViewBgColor "white"

-Change the `1` to a `0` if you change your mind.
-Preferences UI is planned for the future.
+Change the `"white"` to `"blue"` if you changed your mind.

+Preferences UI is planned for the future, until then set the colors like above or set any RGB color using any RGB color you like.

 ## Authors